Holistic Weight Loss: A Gentle Mind-Body Approach

 It is protective.

-This relationship is explained in detail in
+This protective response is explored in detail in

 Stress and Weight Gain: How Cortisol Blocks Fat Loss